xcart/xcart-docs/_pages/kb_en/payments/paypal/paypal_for_marketplaces.md

 {% toc %}

-## PayPal for Marketplaces installation and set-up
+## PayPal for Marketplaces Installation and Setup

 Like all PayPal payment methods, the method "PayPal for Marketplaces" is enabled by the addon "PayPal".
 So please make sure the PayPal addon is {% link "installed and enabled" ref_0fGEpvrh %}: